QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-thebasics.md

 categories: [General Information]
 tags: [essential, batch]
 pin: true
-desc: The basics of modding for Ready or Not.
+description: The basics of modding for Ready or Not.
 Covers extracting game files, the game's file structure, file formats, cooking files, and creating .pak files.
 ---

 ## Important Information